 The man-made catastrophe risk submodule must be in line with international best practices, credible, and adequate considering the one-year 99% TVaR calibration target.
 The Authority is considering regulatory benchmarks in relevant jurisdictions and regimes, particularly Solvency II and ICS.
 The specification of each scenario is as follows:

 5,1.
 Terrorism Catastrophe Scenario

-The risk charge is calculated as the sum of the losses from the following two components:
+The risk charge is calculated as follows: